NVIDIA/kvpress/README.md

 ## Customization

-Each press is composed of two main components, the scorer class that identifies important tokens and a pruner class that implements the pruning strategy.
+Most presses are composed of two main components, the scorer class that identifies important tokens and a pruner class that implements the pruning strategy.
 As an example, it is possible to initialize `ExpectedAttentionPress` as follows:

 ```python